-Fai ir Value at Highly Sensitive Investments Y ear End Government Mortgage - Backed Securities \$ 92,679 Commercial Mortgage - Backed Securities 5,987
+Fair Value Highly Sensitive Investments at Year End Government Mortgage - Backed Securities \$ 81,467 Commercial Mortgage - Backed Securities 9,289

-Notes To Basic Financial Statements (Dollars in thousands) For the Year Ended June 30, 2021
+Notes To Basic Financial Statements (Dollars in thousands) For the Year Ended June 30, 2022

 The System is a participant in the Local Agency Investment Fund (LAIF), which is regulated by California Government Code §16429 under the oversight of the Treasurer of the State of California.
 The value of the pool shares in LAIF is determined on an amortized cost basis, which is different from the fair value of its position in the pool.
-The System's investments with LAIF at June 30, 2021 and 2020 included a portion of the pool funds invested in Structured Notes and Asset-Backed Securities.
+The System's investments with LAIF at June 30, 2022 and 2021 included a portion of the pool funds invested in Structured Notes and Asset-Backed Securities.
 These investments included the following:

-- Structured Notes are debt securities (other than asset-backed securities) whose cash-flow characteristics (coupon rate, redemption amount, or stated maturity) depend upon one or more indices and/or that have embedded forwards or options. - Asset-Backed Securities, the bulk of which are mortgage-backed securities, entitle their purchasers to receive a share of the cash flows from a pool of assets, such as principal and interest repayments from a pool of mortgages (such as Collateralized Mortgage Obligations) or credit card receivables.
+- Structured Notes are debt securities (other than asset-backed securities) whose cashflow characteristics (coupon rate, redemption amount, or stated maturity) depend upon one or more indices and/or that have embedded forwards or options. - Asset-Backed Securities, the bulk of which are mortgage-backed securities, entitle their purchasers to receive a share of the cash flows from a pool of assets, such as principal and interest repayments from a pool of mortgages (such as Collateralized Mortgage Obligations) or credit card receivables.

-As of June 30, 2021 and 2020, the System had investments of \$2,289 and \$4,518, respectively, invested in LAIF, which had invested 2.31% and 3.37% of the pooled investment funds in Structured Notes and Asset-Backed Securities.
-The LAIF fair value factor of 1.00008297 and 1.004912795 as of June 30, 2021 and 2020, respectively was used to calculate the fair value of the investments in LAIF.
+As of June 30, 2022 and 2021, the System had investments of \$6,596 and \$2,289, respectively, invested in LAIF, which had invested 1.88% and 2.31% of the pooled investment funds in Structured Notes and Asset-Backed Securities.
+The LAIF fair value factor of 0.987125414 and 1.00008297 as of June 30, 2022 and 2021, respectively was used to calculate the fair value of the investments in LAIF.